kayue/WordpressBundle/README.md

 Installation
 ============

+1. Make sure Wordpress's cookies is accessable from your Symfony 2 application.
+To confirm this, open up Symfony's profiler and look for `wordpress_test_cookie` inside the request tab.
+   To make Wordpress's cookie accessable to your application, please change the Site address (URL) of your Wordpress to root domain.
+For example, change from `http://domain.com/blog` to `http://domain.com`.

-1. Register the namespace `Hypebeast` to your project's autoloader bootstrap script:
+2. Register the namespace `Hypebeast` to your project's autoloader bootstrap script:

         // app/autoload.php